Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/examples/github_public_networking/README.md

 <!-- BEGIN_TF_DOCS -->
-# GitHub minimal example
+# GitHub minimal example with public networking

-This example deploys GitHub Runners to Azure Container Apps using the minimal set of required variables.
+This example deploys GitHub Runners to Azure Container Apps using the minimal set of required variables using public networking.

 ```hcl
 variable "github_organization_name" {